Improve student learning

 Jean Waldrop is the Library Director at Brackett Library on Harding’s Searcy campus.
 She has been working at Brackett Library since 2006, overseeing several areas of the library, including Reference and Electronic Resources, before becoming Director.
 Jean has a Master of Science from Texas A&M – Commerce in Learning Technology and Information Systems with an emphasis in Library Science.
 A long title that lets you know that she is comfortable and excited to be a part of the physical library, as well as our digital library resources.
 She encourages all to view the library team as a valuable tool when developing and teaching classes.
 In 2017, she received her Copyright Leadership certification and look forward to assisting the Harding community in any way she can.

 Dr. Usenime Akpanudo is an Associate Professor of Education and Director of Research Initiatives at Cannon-Clary College of Education.
 His primary teaching responsibilities include graduate-level courses in research methods, statistical techniques, as well as cultural and sociological issues in education.
-In addition to teaching, Usen serves on dissertation committees, is the lead investigator for the Social Phenomena in Education Lab (SPEL) and faculty adviser for the Journal of Graduate Education Research (JGER).
+In addition to teaching, Usen serves on dissertation committees, is the lead investigator for the Social Phenomena in Education Lab (SPEL) and faculty advisor for the Journal of Graduate Education Research (JGER).

 Dr. Rich Brown is a Professor of Marketing and serves as the department Chairman.
 He has been at Harding since 2008 and before that taught for 12 years at Freed-Hardeman.
 Dr. Brown teaches at the undergraduate and graduate levels and he received the Teacher Achievement Award during the 2017-2018 school year.
 He and Laura Beth will celebrate 32 years of marriage this fall and they have two daughters.
 Rich runs ultra-marathons and is a long-time Cubs fan—he is familiar with suffering.